corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 The schema structure changes in Corda 4.0 require data to be propagated to new tables and columns based on the existing rows and specific node configuration, for example, node legal name.
 Such migrations cannot be expressed by the DDL script, so they need to be performed by the Database Management Tool or a node.
 These updates are required any time you are upgrading either from an earlier version to 4.0 or from 4.x to 4.x, for example, upgrading from 4.5 to 4.8.

 The Database Management Tool can execute the remaining data upgrade.
-As the schema structure has already been created in the third step, the tool can connect with *restricted* database permissions.
+The tool can connect with *restricted* database permissions as the schema structure was created in step three.
 In this step, you will insert and upgrade the data rows.
 This process does not alter the schema.

 You can modify and reuse the tool configuration directory you created in Step 3.1, or you can run the tool